nxp-imx/imx-sm/sm/doc/port.md

 Creating a New Port  {#PORT_CREATE}
 ===================

-Board porting usually invovles copying a port from one of the existing NXP ports and then modifying for a cusotmer board.
+Board porting usually involves copying a port from one of the existing NXP ports and then modifying for a customer board.
 Usually this starts from the associated EVK port but if a more simple starting point is desired a customer can start from the stub port.
 The stub port is a minimal port with no code related to PMIC, I2C, bus expanders, etc.